Use an Eggshell to Remove a Piece of Eggshell

 If you want to ripen your avocados faster, place them in a brown paper bag with an apple or banana.
 They will ripen in a day.
 If you need an unripe avocado to be edible immediately, wrap it in tin foil, place it in the toaster oven at 200 degrees for about ten minutes, and it will ripen!

-Chop Out the Inside of a Pepper First
+Carve Out the Inside of a Pepper Instead of Slicing

 Pepper seeds can be such a mess on the cutting board.
 Keep it neat and tidy by simply cutting out a circle at the top of the pepper, just like you were carving a pumpkin, and then toss.
 The rest of the pepper can be chopped as you need it.